Non-Releasable Due to Injury

 Animals

-Unfortunately many animals are the victim to injuries and accidents every day.
+Unfortunately, many animals are the victim to injuries and accidents every day.
 Some wild animals are able to be taken to a rehabilitation center were they are provided care and treatment based on their needs.
 While the goal is always to return an animal to the wild, this is not always possible.
 The animal may have lose it vision, no longer be able to fly, or have a disease that requires on-going medical treatment.
-The Zoo will taken these animals so we can teach our community about the species, but also assure it remains safe and receives the care it needs.
+The Mill Mountain Zoo has taken some of these animals so we can teach our community about the species, but also assure the animal remains safe and receives the care it needs.